 Of course, even beyond financial concerns, there are other realities to face in entering the next phase of one’s life.
 Twenty five percent of respondents are worried about feeling bored or lonely once they retire.
 In fact, according to the U.S. Census Bureau, about one in five adults 65 to 74 years old lives alone.
 That figure doubles to around four in ten for those 85 and older.
-And while living alone does not necessarily result in social isolation, the reality is that with age, social contact does typically increase.
+And while living alone does not necessarily result in social isolation, the reality is that with age, social contact does typically decrease.
 This can be due to factors like decreased health or mobility; family living far away; the death of friends or family members.
 And loneliness and isolation can actually have a deep impact on health and even finances for those in retirement.
 A study from AARP estimated that social isolation costs $6.7 billion to Medicare every year.
 The study found loneliness to be a risk factor in health conditions including arthritis, high blood pressure, heart disease, and diabetes.

 The coronavirus impact on retirement savings